Zoukei-Mura Inc. 1/32 Ki-45 Kai Ko/Hei Toryu (Nick) Kit First Look

 This kit is not for beginners as you'll see that some of the parts are quite delicate.
 Note how thin the one-piece aileron control linkage that spans the full wing of the model.
 That is some very impressive mold engineering to be able to render such parts.

 The instructions are Zoukei-Mura's usual high-quality printed using CAD drawings with color images to illustrate the appearance of each subassembly after painting.
-The paint call-outs are all using Vallejo colors, but it shouldn't be difficult to find other equivalents.
+The instructions are Zoukei-Mura's usual high-quality printed using CAD drawings with color images to illustrate the appearance of each subassembly after painting.
+The paint call-outs are all using Vallejo colors as well as Mr.Color, but you can find other paint options below.

 This is a very impressive kit and getting past the shock and awe of the duplicate clear parts trees in the box, this model provides quite a few options for showing off its details.
 As with previous kits from Zoukei-Mura, there are optional details available for this kit from this company, including flight crew figures, resin wheels, photo-etched cockpit details, metal landing gear struts, display bases, and more.